 The statistics show that the biggest issues centered around 3 trends:

-- Budget: 16% find creating content expensive, while 13% simply do not have the budget to create what they want.
+- Budget: 20% find creating content expensive, and do not have the budget to create what they want.

 Meanwhile, some respondents shared their solutions.
-Several specialists recommended “doing your research for good apps, systems or software,” which they mention can save time, increase quality and decrease costs.
+One specialist from our social recruiting statistics research explained that they “usually hire a consultancy agency to help us further,” and several others recommended “doing your research for good apps, systems or software,” which they mention can save time, increase quality, and decrease costs.

 Create professional branded content yourself – in a few clicks.